divya92aishwarya/EntertainmentGame/README.md

 Installation procedure : Step 1: Download the CowsandBulls.apk file in the bin folder Step 2: Save it in the Android folder in the File Manager directory of the device.
-Step 3: Clip on the CowsandBulls icon in the saved folder (the app starts installation automatically).
+Step 3: Click on the CowsandBulls icon in the saved folder and press install (the app starts installation automatically).

 Usage :-